Soiling Loss Calculator for Solar Power Plants

 How This Soiling Loss Calculator Works

-The calculator compares pre-clean and post-clean DC power normalized by irradiance and module efficiency.
-This method isolates soiling impact while minimizing weather-related variation.
+The calculator compares pre-clean and post-clean DC power relative to irradiance and the module’s nameplate efficiency.
+This method calculates the absolute efficiency drop caused by soiling while minimizing weather-related variation.

 Who Should Use This Tool?